 Interviews

-Interviews have a scary reputation, but you don’t need to worry.
-Our friendly and professional tutors will talk to you about areas of your subject or work through a problem or scenario with you.
-Generally, the interview will begin by giving you a short period of time to read through several problems, talking points, or short extracts of scholarship, before a discussion with two tutors on the problems or ideas.
+If you are shortlisted after your admissions tests, you’ll be invited to one or more MS Teams interviews.
+In the interview, our friendly and professional tutors will talk to you about areas of your subject or work through a problem or scenario with you.
+The interview may begin by giving you a short period of time to read through several problems, talking points, or short extracts of scholarship, before a discussion with two tutors on the problems or ideas.
 No special preparation or coaching is required, and no one will be trying to catch you out – the focus is less on what you already know and more on how you handle new ideas.

 Interview Tips From Our Students